Tongan DVD of Comedy Concert

 My original blog aimed to communicate the history and development of the documentary film, Fun(d)raising: A Secret of Tongan Comedy.

 The first stage was to submit the film to several film festivals around the world to get wider recognition for comedy in Tonga.
-It was submitted to DOCNZ in Auckland in February, 2009, to LIDF(London) and the Comedy Film Festival (Toronto).
-Unfortunately, the film was not accepted at any of these events.
+It was submitted to DOCNZ in Auckland in February, 2009, to LIDF (London) and the Comedy Film Festival (Toronto).
+Unfortunately, the film was not accepted at any of these festivals.

-Before we had an opportunity to raise money for Siua’s new leg, we learned that Siua Tutone had died in hospital because of complications of diabetes.
-This was a tragedy that shook me to the bone, and made me feel even more to celebrate in some form of eulogy, the great work that Siua Tutone had done.
+Before we had an opportunity to raise money for Siua’s new leg, we learned that he had died in hospital from of complications of diabetes.
+This was a tragedy that shook me to the core, and made me feel even more to celebrate in some form of eulogy, the great work that Siua Tutone had done.

 So in 2009 I returned with a plan to make a documentary that would look into the wider reasons why Siua Tutone had died of diabetes.
 I felt that perhaps his story could inspire others to seek diagnosis early, or help in better understanding the maintenance of the condition.
 In discussion with Tevita and Pote on my return, I realised that drawing attention to Siua’s death, was not the best way in Tonga to do health promotion at this time.
 So we agreed to work on a project to produce a combination of skit and song, to communicate the difficulties of diabetes in a more humorous way.
 We made a few short videos to update people on Tevita’s fundraising.
 The below draws attention to the school bus that his fundraising helped to fund.

 In April 2011 I returned to Tonga to continue this project.
 However, on arriving I had to reconsider our earlier plans.
 Tevita had moved to Tongatapu and was not available to film in Vava’u.
 In conversation with a good friend in Vava’u I looked at producing another film that would address issues of health but do it in a more ethnographic and observational style, and would build on my long term friendship with one of the most well known healers in Vava’u and the Psychiatrist Dr Mapa Puloka.
 Emeline and I had worked together for many years.
-I proposed to film her and her family for several weeks.
-The aim was to gather testimonials from previous patients and in the process build an understanding of her healing and get a sense of why people go to the hospital or seek traditional medicine.
+I proposed to film her and her family for several weeks and gather testimonials from previous patients and in the process build an understanding of her healing.
+One questoin was why people go to the hospital or seek traditional medicine?
 Then the plan was to set up a form of video dialogue with Dr Puloka, and see where their treatments and understandings of mental illness were similar or different.

 The resulting documentary, called the Healer and the Psychiatrist, has been completed.